 Label all the rooms, hallway, porch, fireplace and other features as you see in the floor plan sketch.
-The drawing is done, save the file in the Fundamentals of 2D Drawing folder as "First Floor Plan".
+Finally the drawing is finished; save the file as "First Floor Plan."
 Make time in the two hours to check the drawing, since missing dimensions and details do not reflect well on you professionally.

-Figure 13.46 - Labeling and Finishing the Floor Plan
+Figure 13.45 - Labeling and Finishing the Floor Plan

-World Class CAD Challenge - Create a new file using the Chapter 13 Architectural template provided with this text and draw the First Floor Plan in 120 minutes.
+World Class CAD Challenge 100-24 - Create a new file using the Chapter 13 Architectural template provided with this text and draw the First Floor Plan in 120 minutes.
 Continue this drill four times, each time completing the drawing under 120 minutes to maintain your World Class ranking.